-Australian government will push for abolition of second-tier patent and inventive step reform 30 Aug 17
+Australian government will push for inventive step reform and abolition of second-tier patents 30 Aug 17

 Over the weekend, Australia’s government responded to a lengthy list of IP system reforms proposed last year by the country’s Productivity Commission, a top policy advisory body.
 Among other changes, the country’s second-tier “innovation patent” system looks almost certain to be abolished.
 The reply also endorses aligning the inventive step threshold for standard patents with that used by the EPO, a change that could generate industry pushback as it’s introduced in Parliament.

 Register to access two of our subscriber-only articles per month

 Subscribe for unlimited access to articles, in-depth analysis and research from the IAM experts

 IAM is a high quality magazine with in-depth articles about intellectual asset management not found in any other publication.
 It adds value to our profession!

 Subscribe to receive access to the full range of premium business intelligence, insights and analysis, as well as our IP directories, guides and daily news.

 - Read more IAM blogs and articles